LuqmanTamim/CoderCoBootcamp/Terraform/REAME.md

 }

 ```

+Variables also have a precedence order

+1. ```-var``` and ```-var-file``` defined on the command line when doing a ```terrafrom apply```
+2. *.auto.trvars or *.auto.tfvars.json files
+3. terraform.tfvars.json file
+4. terraform.tfvars file
+5. Environment variables

-4. Primitive Types:
+4. Primitive Types/ Data Types:

+These data types restrict the type of data that can be included in a resource

 - __*string*__: A string is a sequence of characters.
-Strings are defined using double quotes (") or heredoc syntax for multi-line strings:
+Strings are defined using double quotes:

 ```
 variable "example_string" {